 Finally, enjoy the experience of engaging with your government.
 In our system, YOU have the right to be listened to by your elected officials.

-If you or your business needs help negotiating the intricacies of Nevada state and local governments, Black & Wadhams has a full-service Government Affairs department comprised of Jim Wadhams, Jesse Wadhams, and Joe Guild.
+If you or your business needs help negotiating the intricacies of Nevada state and local governments, Black & Wadhams has a full-service Government Relations department comprised of Jim Wadhams, Jesse Wadhams, and Joe Guild.
 Combined, we have over 100 years of government affairs experience.
 Our firm is prepared and ready to help.